dev-ninja11/react_blog/README.md

 # Blog-Project_React

 This is a react project that  allows a user to retrieve blog posts from different API endpoints.

-A user can access the users and post details for each blog, in addition it  also creates a new user to the blog.
+  A user can access the users and post details for each blog.
+In addition it  also creates a new user on the blog.
-The project focuses on  fundamental bases of React APPs using  functional components.
+The project focuses on the fundamental bases of React App's using  functional components.
   Included in this project are:
-Bootstrap(to style theCSS),Axios(to make API calls),React-router(to route components),  and JSON server for my backend data.
+  *Bootstrap(to style the components)
+  *Axios(to make  the API calls to the server), *react-router(to create route  for the components) *json=server to create the backend api.
-I chose to use Axios to make API calls because of the easiness of use.
-In this poroject, I created a base API component that stored the main url of the APP, and then created sub-components with functions that  that has the Axios methods like: get,post,delete to make the API calls.
-JSON server is what I used for my backend.
-I was able to create the Restful API so that I can perform the CRUD operations, and actually visualized the changing of data as I interact with it.
-When having many components in a project, React-Router makes it easy to route each component , and visualize the interaction of the user has it happens.
+  I chose to use Axios to make API calls because of  its flexibility and ease of use.
+In this project, I created a base API services (in api~BaseApi.js )that stored the root url of the backend api, and then created api sub-classes  with methods that use the relevant Axios method like (get(), post(), delete(), and put() to make the API calls.
+  `json-server` is what I used for my  backend api.
+I was able to create the RESTful API so that I can perform the CRUD operations.
+   When working with  many components in a react project, `react-router` makes it easy to  create route  for each component